open-source-bootcamp/bootcamp-guide/presentations/team-contributions/slides.md

 > * Adding issue templates
 > * Adding relevant protections to ensure compliance to the contribution rules
 >
 > For some of these tasks, members of your team may need admin rights on the repository.
-The project owner should be able to enforce this
+The project maintainer should be able to enforce this

 ---